 The national launch of the BeUpstanding toolkit occurred in June 2019.
 The website and toolkit were enhanced in August 2020 and adapted to include a focus on reducing sitting while working from home.

-The project adjusted to address working from home and during July and August uptake has been strong.
-The national implementation project has recruited approximately 50% of the worksites required.
+The project adjusted to address working from home during the COVID-19 pandemic with positive engagement.
+The national implementation project has completed recruitment and is currently analysing data.

 Two teams within Comcare trialled the BeUpstanding toolkit to reduce workplace sitting.
 When the trial completed, there was 34 minutes a day less sitting time at work and a 10% decrease in the amount of risky, prolonged sitting in the group.

-BeUpstanding is being promoted by Safe Work Australia during National Safe Work Month in October 2020.
+BeUpstanding has been promoted by Safe Work Australia during National Safe Work Month.

 Watch Dr Genevieve Healy on BeUpstanding at the Comcare Safe Work Month Leadership Forum on 1 October 2019.
 Dr Genevieve Healy highlighted the issues associated with prolonged sitting and strategies to encourage more movement in the workplace.